 Dr. Robert Comito:

 I am an organic and organometallic chemist, with a background in complex molecule and polymer synthesis.
 A native New Jersean, I attended college at Rutgers University.
 During these years I performed undergraduate research in organic chemistry, in the laboratory of Professor Spencer Knapp and at Merck through the Future Talent Program.
 For my PhD, I joined the laboratory of Professor David MacMillan at Princeton University, to research asymmetric catalysis and organic synthesis.
 My doctoral studies focused on stereoselective carbon-carbon bond forming reactions using organocatalysis and copper catalysis.
 These studies provided a selective method for the synthesis of asymmetrically substituted heterocycles and contributed to a collective total synthesis of the polypyrroloindoline natural products.
 After my PhD, I joined the laboratory of Professor Mircea Dincă at MIT, to study organometallic catalysis in metal-organic frameworks.
 Through this work, I prepared single-site heterogeneous catalysts for selective olefin oligomerization and polymerization.
-For my independent career, I will continue to apply catalysis toward problems in complex molecule and polymer synthesis.
+For my independent career, I will continue to apply catalysis toward problems in organic and polymer synthesis.